soundasleep/openclerk/INSTALL.md

 1. Copy inc/config.php.sample to inc/config.php and edit it with relevant configuration data.

-1. Set up cron jobs to execute the batch_*.php scripts as necessary.
+1. Set up cron jobs to execute the `batch/batch_*.php` scripts as necessary.
 Set 'automated_key' to a secure value, and use this as the first parameter when executing PHP scripts via CLI.
 For example: